afric-rise/eBoard/README.md

-# eboard_one
+# e_board

-A new Flutter project.
+An Application for e Board

 ## Getting Started